The Brilliant Solar Company for a Home Electrical Power Station.

 More often than not, solar panels on roofs are not favorable in purchasing a House.
 Sellers of the House with Solar Panels must, most of the times, reduce their income from the sale of the House with Solar Panels.
 Factors include, reliability of the installed solar panels, high cost of the solar panels still not paid for by the House owner, solar panels on roofs do not add real value to the value of the house and the potential buyer assumes the risk of the diminishing performance of the solar panels.
 And, last but not least, solar panels are a depreciating asset.

-Why is solar on a roof important, for example, in a sun drench area like Palm Desert California
+Why is a solar installation important, for example, in a sun drench area like Palm Desert California

 Palm Desert, located in the Coachella Valley desert, is one of the sunniest places in the United States.
 It receives over 250–300 sunny days per year, with average peak sun hours around 6–7 hours per day (and up to 7–8 in optimal conditions).
 Solar irradiance is very high, often averaging 6.6+ kWh/m²/day annually, with peaks exceeding 7–8 kWh/m²/day in summer months.
 This means solar panels here produce significantly more electricity per installed kilowatt than in cloudier regions—often 1.5–2 times more than northern or coastal areas—leading to faster payback periods and greater energy output.